 - Packages and installation

 Codimension is yet another free experimental Python IDE licensed under GPL v3.

 Codimension aims to provide an integrated system for:

 - diagram-based code analysis.

 At the moment a few graphics oriented features are implemented.
 One of the major (and the most visible) is a generation of a control flow diagram while the code is typed.
 The screenshot below shows the main area divided into two parts.
 The left one is a traditional text editor while the right one is a generated diagram.
 The diagram is updated when the IDE detects a pause in typing the code.

 The IDE implements many of the typical features to support the development process.
 The uniqueness of the IDE however is in the graphics representation of the code.
 Thus the main focus of the project is to implement more features for the graphics pane.

 pip install codimension

-Some features (like building a dependency diagram) require a system wide availabele packages.
-Their installation depends on a system.
+The feature of building some diagrams e.g. a dependency diagram requires a graphviz package.
+The installation depends on a system.
 E.g. on Ubuntu you would need to do the following:

 sudo apt-get install graphviz